How to Build an Effective Design System: The Ultimate Guide

 - Ignoring feedback from other team members

-Before investing your time and effort in the design system, talk to each member of your team and discuss their needs and expectations.
+Before investing your time and effort in creating a design system, talk to each member of your team and discuss their needs and expectations.
 This will help avoid roadblocks in the workflow and create a consistent experience for every user of the design system.

 To make your design system serve the needs of multiple product teams, you need to outline the main design principles.
 Convene a short meeting, write down all these principles, and make them the foundation of your design system concept.